 However, there is much more uncertainty around significant harms such as myelodysplastic events and even mortality.
 Even though the trials had few participants, two serious hematologic malignancies (both resulting in death) occurred in the trials of lovo-cel and there was one death in the exa-cel trial (attributed to chemotherapy related lung injury and COVID-19).
 The former is thought not to be due to mutations from the gene therapy itself, but rather the risks of myeloablative chemotherapy in a higher risk patient population.
 Across all populations, the risk of the chemotherapeutic condition confers some risk of mortality.
 In addition, clinical experts told us that the risk of malignancy following chemotherapy may be higher in patients with SCD.
-Other adverse events such as infertility may require years to formally assess, but infertility is known to be a common and nearly ubiquitous consequence of myeloablative chemotherapy.
+Other adverse events such as infertility may require more than a decade to assess.
 Lastly, adverse events often occur more frequently when a therapy is used outside the careful monitoring of a clinical trial.